mespe/mespe.github.io/content/post/start.md

      move them there after knitting the `.Rmd`

-  2. We need to make the file path in the `.md` file point to where hugo will place the figures, not where they exist now.
+  2. We need to make the file path in the `.md` file point to where hugo will place the figures in the built website, not where they exist now.

 I found moving the images easier, though I suspect either will work.
 The steps are:

   1. Create the `.Rmd` file.
-Specify the `fig.path='img/'` (the name of this folder does not matter as long as it is consistent for each step).
+Specify `fig.path='img/'` (the name of this folder does not matter as long as it is consistent for each step).
 For example: